phalcon-orphanage/docs/en/reference/tutorial.rst

     }

-Now make click in the "Send" button will show you a blank page.
-The name and email input provided by the user should be stored on a database.
-The MVC suggests us to use the models part to manage database tables in an object oriented way.
+If you click the "Send" button again, you will see a blank page.
+The name and email input provided by the user should be stored in a database.
+According to MVC guidelines, database interactions must be done through models so as to ensure clean object oriented code.

 Creating a Model
 ^^^^^^^^^^^^^^^^
-Phalcon brings to us the first ORM for PHP entirely written in C-language.
-Far from increasing the complexity of development, simplifies it.
-Before of creating our first model, we need a database table to map it.
+Phalcon brings the first ORM for PHP entirely written in C-language.
+Instead of increasing the complexity of development, it simplifies it.
+Before creating our first model, we need a database table to map it to.

 A simple table to store registered users can be defined like this:

 .. code-block:: sql